Transport and dispersion of active particles in periodic porous media: Results and Discussion

-Dispersion can be further controlled by tuning the incoming flow angle $\Theta_f$ in Fig.~\ref{fig:dispersivity}($c$,$d$).
-For arbitrary $\Theta_f$, the dispersion tensor $\overline{\mathbf{D}}$ is no longer diagonal and maximum dispersion occurs along the eigendirection $\Phi_D^{max}$ associated with its maximum eigenvalue $D^{max}$.
-The magnitude of $D^{max}$ is maximum for $\Theta_f= 0$, which allows for easy gliding of the swimmers between rows of pillars with minimal collisions.\ Other flow directions result in more severe obstruction by the pillars and thus display much lower values of $D^{max}$, which reaches its minimum for $\Theta_f\approx \pi/8$ at high flow rates.\ While in strong flows the direction of maximum dispersion is close to that of the imposed flow, such is not the case in weak flows where $\Theta_f$ and $\Phi_D^{max}$ have opposite signs, indicating significant spreading transverse to the flow.
+Dispersion can be further controlled by varying the incoming flow angle $\Theta_f$ in Fig.~\ref{fig:flowangle}.\ For arbitrary $\Theta_f$, the dispersion tensor $\overline{\mathbf{D}}$ is no longer diagonal and maximum dispersion occurs along the eigendirection $\Phi_D^{max}$ associated with its maximum eigenvalue $D^{max}=\max (D_1,D_2)$.\ The magnitude of $D^{max}$ is maximum for $\Theta_f= 0$, which allows for easy gliding of the swimmers between rows of pillars while undergoing minimal collisions.\ Other flow directions result in more severe obstruction by the pillars and thus display much lower values of $D^{max}$, which reaches its minimum for $\Theta_f\approx \pi/8$ at high flow rates.\ While in strong flows the direction of maximum dispersion is close to that of the imposed flow, such is not the case in weak flows where activity in fact allows for significant spreading in the transverse direction as evidenced by the opposite signs for $\Theta_f$ and $\Phi_D^{max}$.